driveAZ/driveAZ_Analytics/PSM_analysis/README.md

 **Repository Relationship**: This PSM_analysis folder within the larger driveAZ_Analytics repository serves as a self-contained data package.
 The parent repository contains additional analysis tools and related V2X datasets, while this folder can be distributed independently as a documented dataset.

-See the project-level canonical dictionaries and metadata in `project-docs/`:
-- `project-docs/data-dictionaries/data_dictionary_psm.csv`
-- `project-docs/metadata/dcat_dataset.json`
-- Licenses in `project-docs/`

 ## Data Contents and Structure